ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-on-axion/1-create-instance.md

 ---
-title: Create an Axion instance
+title: Create Arm-based VM instance with Google Axion CPU
 weight: 2

 ### FIXED, DO NOT MODIFY